IKEA year in review

 Your name, picture, and voice, along with information about your preferences and opinions, quotes, interviews, and results from surveys that you may have participated in.
 In addition to this, comments that you may have supplied us with regarding our or your business may be collected as well as documents and works (in any format, such as video or sound recordings) that you might create and voluntarily share with us.

-The processing is necessary for the performance of the agreement that you have with us to participate on different events or campaigns.
+Performance of a contract (Article 6.1 (b) GDPR) The processing is necessary for the performance of the agreement that you have with us to participate on different events or campaigns.
+The processing is necessary for purposes of our legitimate interest to be able to keep expanding the IKEA brand. |

 Storage period: We will store this information for as long as the life validity of the IP rights supporting the works.
-You have the right to object to the processing as explained in your rights section of this privacy statement.
+You have the right to object to the processing as explained in your rights section of this privacy statement. |

 Copy link Copied Link

-What purpose we process for
+What purpose we process for |

-What personal data we process
+What personal data we process |

-Our lawful basis for the processing Managing our general business operations; facilitating business operations and corporate transactions.
+Managing our general business operations; facilitating business operations and corporate transactions.

-The processing is necessary for the performance of the agreement that you have with us.
+Performance of a contract (Article 6.1 (b) GDPR) The processing is necessary for the performance of the agreement that you have with us.
 For us to perform our obligation under the agreement, such as payment, we need to process the necessary data.
+The processing is necessary for the purposes of our legitimate interest to provide correctly administer our business. |

 Complying with applicable law and legal obligations, such as tax law, labor law, corporate governance including financial reporting and forecasting.

-The processing is necessary for complying with legal obligations under applicable law.
+Compliance with a legal obligation (Article 6.1 (c) GDPR) The processing is necessary for complying with legal obligations under applicable law. |

 Assist in handling payments out and approving payments and expense reimbursements, including towards suppliers and business partners.